MartinRB45534/map-editor-helper/readme.md

 Please tell me about any errors you might encounter.

 If you think you can fix it yourself or have an idea for an improvement, feel free to open a pull request.

+Current missing features are aquacrop, starfish and special tribe sprites.